 High-speed Internet: Private high-speed wireless internet is available in the UNECON dorms for free.
 Ethernet connections are also available in every room.
 Service is generally reliable.
 Other buildings on campus also have WiFi.

 Internet cafes / City Hotspots / Free WiFi: Internet cafes cost around $1.5-3/hour but are quite rare in St. Petersburg.
 Many of them are now gamer clubs or copy centers with computers for rent.
-See CafeMax for centrally located and affordable option.
+See CafeMax for a centrally located and affordable option.
 Free WiFi is available in restaurants, cafes and city-provided hotspots (like much of the university and public transportation systems).
 You’ll need a Russian mobile number, however, to register on the free networks.

 Average total MONTHLY spending for communication: $3-$15